Stay right here for our final news roundup and information overload.

 We didn't know what was what.

-And that's the that that's the tragedy of these type of crises that uh you have regular, everyday people that are dealing with this and they have to figure out how to cope.
+And that's the tragedy of these type of crises is that you have regular, everyday people that are dealing with this, and they have to figure out how to cope.

-You know, I was actually gonna try to get I would love for him to come on and tell his story, but that family is still traumatized by that situation, Sean.
+You know, I was actually going to try to get, I would love for him to come on and tell that story, but that family is still traumatized by that situation, Sean.

-And these are the other are the things that the American people are dealing with unnecessarily because we don't know who these these individuals are that are being radicalized that are coming after us.
+And these are the things that the American people are dealing with unnecessarily because we don't know who these individuals are that are being radicalized that are coming after us.

 They're coming after our family.